Chuuk Islands - a group of small islands in the Federated States of Micronesia. Historical the name of these islands is Truk.

-American offensive operations were a combination of air raids, actions of surface ships and submarines for two days and seemed to take the Japanese by surprise.
-Several daytime, along with nighttime air raids, including fighter aircraft, dive bombers and torpedo bombers on Japanese airfields, airplanes, coastal infrastructure and ships on and near the anchorage of Truk Island.
-US surface ships and submarines patrolled possible departure directions from the anchorage and attacked the Japanese ships that were trying to escape from the air raids.
+The US offensive was a combination of air raids, surface ships and submarines for two days and seemed to take the Japanese by surprise.
+Several daytime, along with night air raids, including fighter aviation, dive bombers and torpedo bombers at Japanese airfields, aircraft, coastal infrastructure and ships on and near the anchorage of Truk Island.
+American surface ships and submarines patrolled the possible directions of departure from the anchorage and attacked Japanese ships that tried to hide from air raids.

 In total, three Japanese light cruisers were flooded during the operation: (Agano, Katori and Naka)